Skeeb32/Java-Movie-Api-Backend/README.md

 That's it!
 You now have a functional Java SpringBoot backend Movie-API with MongoDB.

-## Run the example of embedding HTML5 application into a Java Swing window

-## More Info
-Pleae reach out if you have any questions

 ## Disclaimers
 * This is a starter example and intended to demonstrate to app providers a sample of how to approach an implementation.
 There are potentially other ways to approach it and alternatives could be considered.